davidchall/davidchall.github.io/content/pages/resume.rst

 		        <div id="exp_collapse2" class="panel-collapse collapse">
 		          <div class="panel-body">
 		          <ul>
 		          	<li>Team leader of 5 CERN physicists to infer the underlying kinematics of the Higgs boson by deconvolving detector effects using an iterative Bayesian approach.
-This novel data analysis was the first of its kind in the $H \rightarrow WW$ decay channel.</li>
+This novel data analysis was the first of its kind in the H→WW decay channel.</li>
 		          	<li>Monte Carlo Software Coordinator for the ATLAS Experiment &ndash; responsible for the simulation framework in preparation for Run 2 of the Large Hadron Collider.
 This involved adding new features and interfacing existing Fortran, C++ and Python code.</li>
 		          </ul>
 		          </div>